gbdev/pandocs/src/MBC1.md

 16 banks, so this register is masked to 4 bits.
 The upper bit would be ignored for bank selection.

 Even with smaller ROMs that use less than 5 bits for bank selection, the full 5-bit register is still compared for the bank 00->01 translation logic.
-As a result if the ROM is 256 kiB or smaller, it _is_ possible to map bank 0 to the 4000-7FFF region - by setting the 5th bit to 1 it will prevent the 00->01 translation (which looks at the full 5-bit register, and sees the value $10, not $00), while the bits actually used for bank selection (4, in this example) are all 0, so bank $00 is selected.
+As a result if the ROM is 256 KiB or smaller, it _is_ possible to map bank 0 to the 4000-7FFF region - by setting the 5th bit to 1 it will prevent the 00->01 translation (which looks at the full 5-bit register, and sees the value $10, not $00), while the bits actually used for bank selection (4, in this example) are all 0, so bank $00 is selected.

 On larger carts which need a >5 bit bank number, the secondary banking register at 4000-5FFF is used to supply an additional 2 bits for the